kodecocodes/swift-style-guide/README.markdown

 **NOTE**: Swift is very different to JavaScript, where omitting semicolons is [generally considered unsafe](http://stackoverflow.com/questions/444080/do-you-recommend-using-semicolons-after-every-statement-in-javascript)

-## Parenthesis
+## Parentheses

-Parenthesis around conditionals are not required and should be omitted.
+Parentheses around conditionals are not required and should be omitted.

 **Preferred:**
 ```swift